stephenmcgurrin/tmx/README.md

 Use the arrow keys or type to filter.
 - **Enter** attaches to the selected session.
 - **Ctrl-D** steals the session (detaches others, then attaches you).
+- The preview pane lists windows/panes for the highlighted session and falls back to the last 200 lines of its active pane if window metadata is unavailable.

 If no sessions exist:
 ```bash
 tmux new -s mysession
 ```

+---

+## Manual testing

+These are the manual checks to run after changes (outside tmux and from a popup):

+1. `tmux new -s demo -d` to seed a session with windows/panes you expect to see
+2. Run `./tmx` from a normal shell; confirm the preview lists window names and shows pane output if windows disappear
+3. From inside tmux, run `tmux display-popup -E "$PWD/tmx"`; ensure the preview updates as you move the cursor and that selection still attaches/switches correctly

 ---